rust-lang/rls/README.md

   This option has no effect on the standard library.
 * `show_hover_context` show additional context in hover tooltips when available.
   This is often the local variable declaration.
-When set to false the content is only availabe when holding the `ctrl` key in some editors.
+When set to false the content is only available when holding the `ctrl` key in some editors.

 ## Troubleshooting